[ Discussion Links ] [ Online ] [ Comix ] [ Dr Who ] [ Photos ] [ Textures ] [ Occasional Sims Blog ] [ Forums ]

-Wonderful sculptures are possible in ATITD.
+Wonderful sculptures were possible in ATITD.
 This was made by Brucette.

-I love building things, like this Funerary temple.
+I loved building things, like this Funerary temple.

 This game was the love of my life for a long time.
 Even more than Sims!
-It has beautifully drawn landscapes, an interesting story, set in the ancient world (or a fantasy, slightly steampunk variant of it) and many puzzles and tests to play.
+Beautifully drawn landscapes, an interesting story, set in the ancient world (or a fantasy, slightly steampunk variant of it) and many puzzles and tests to play.
 AND NO COMBAT!
-Though plenty of interpersonal conFLICT!
+Though plenty of interpersonal CONFLICT!
 Sadly, it had shrunk past the point of playability over the last couple of years as the main (and only) developer found other things that interest him more.
-Now taken on by a new developer, and if you ever played before, it is FREE until the end of Tale 6.
+Now taken on by a new developer.

 I KNEW I should have made a dwarf....
-I usually play chaotic fighters though :)
+I usually play chaotic human fighters though :)

 What D&D Character Am I?

 |You Are A:

 Chaotic Good - A chaotic good character acts as his conscience directs him with little regard for what others expect of him.
 He makes his own way, but he's kind and benevolent.
 He believes in goodness and right but has little use for laws and regulations.
 He hates it when people try to intimidate others and tell them what to do.
 He follows his own moral compass, which, although good, may not agree with that of society.
 Chaotic good is the best alignment you can be because it combines a good heart with a free spirit.
 However, chaotic good can be a dangerous alignment because it disrupts the order of society and punishes those who do well for themselves.